CreasolTech/domoticz_lua_scripts/README.md

 This is a mandatory script for those who have at least one reneable generation plant in their building.

-It manages one or more plants (photovoltaic on the roof, photovoltaic in the garden and or wind turbine, ...) computing the total generated energy/power, total used energy/power, self-consumption energy/power, self-consumption percentage and self-sufficiency percentage.
+It manages one or more energy production plants (photovoltaic on the roof, photovoltaic in the garden and or wind turbine, ...) **computing the total generated energy/power, total used energy/power, self-consumption energy/power, self-consumption percentage and self-sufficiency percentage**.

 These are goods indicators to know if the building is optimized or not.